New Class Offerings and IHT ZONE Heart Rate Monitors Drive Students to Meet Today’s Goals While Building Lifetime Fitness Habits

 “The LC Valley Healthcare Grant and the Idaho Office of Drug Policy Grant have been very generous to us,” Meyer said.
 “We received several other regional grants that provided significant funding, but they were the ones that made our IHT ZONE heart rate monitors and our CrossFit style fitness gym happen.”

 The grant funding and community partnerships enabled Meyer and her team to expand before- and after-school fitness opportunities for students.
-Funding provided staffing for an after school fitness program and outdoor table tennis.
-Community partnerships have been expanded to include western swing dance classes and our annual Bengal Fit Games.
+Funding provided staffing for an after-school fitness program and outdoor table tennis.
+Community partnerships have been expanded to include western swing dance classes and the school's annual Bengal Fit Games.

 “We have also grown our family involvement by sharing a newsletter with information about our fitness opportunities and IHT ZONE heart rate monitors,” Meyer said.